 Liquidity risk is defined as the risk that the Trust may not be able to settle or meet its obligations on time or at a reasonable price.
-The Trust's exposure to liquidity risk primarily relates to the annual redemption of units.
+The Trust's exposure to liquidity risk primarily relates to the annual redemption right of unitholders.
 As per the Declaration of Trust, the Trust has 35 business days' notice to make a redemption payment, during which time the Investment Manager can raise sufficient cash to satisfy the payment.
 In addition, the Trust has the right to resell units tendered for redemption.

 One measure of the Trust's liquidity to meet any such obligation is the amount of cash, cash equivalent positions and listed securities held by the Trust, expressed as a percentage of net assets attributable to holders of redeemable units.
-As of December 31, 2018, the Trust held \$19,760,758 of cash and publicly listed securities (2017 - \$13,751,058) or 68.6% of net assets attributable to holders of redeemable units (2017 - 54.9%).
-While the Investment Manager believes that all of the Trust's securities can be sold within the applicable 35-business-day notice period, it may not be able to do so without adversely impacting transaction prices.
+As of December 31, 2019, the Trust held \$5,992,900 of cash (2018 - \$8,854,534) and \$12,371,973 of publicly listed securities (2018 - \$10,906,224) that aggregates to 61.8% of net assets attributable to holders of redeemable units (2018 - 68.6%).
+The Investment Manager believes that all of the Trust's securities can be sold within the applicable 35-business-day notice period for the annual redemption right.
+However, the Investment Manager may not be able to do so without adversely impacting transaction prices.